SleeplessByte/fronteers-website/src/nl/blog/2019/05/fronteers-vote-for-the-w3c-advisory-board-elections.md

 ---
-title: "Fronteers vote for the W3C Advisory Board elections"
+title: 'Fronteers vote for the W3C Advisory Board elections'
 date: 2019-05-17
 author: Peter-Paul Koch
 categories:
   - Vereniging
   - W3C
 ---

 In May, W3C members are voting for seven seats on the Advisory Board.
 Since Fronteers is a W3C member, we also have a vote, which our representative Rachel Andrew will cast on behalf of us.

 Still, we should provide Rachel with the vote she's going to cast.
 In order to do that we call all Fronteers members to cast their vote.
 The result of the internal Fronteers vote will be transmitted to Rachel.